jeftegoes/AwsOverview/Database/Amazon Aurora.md

 - Automated backups, snapshots and replicas are also encrypted.
 - Encryption in flight using SSL (same process as MySQL or Postgres).
 - Possibility to authenticate using IAM token (same method as RDS).
-- You are responsible for protecting the instance with security groups.
+- We are responsible for protecting the instance with security groups.
-- You can't SSH.
+- We can't SSH.

 # 10. Amazon Aurora Serverless

 - The Aurora Serverless is an auto-scaling, on-demand configuration designed for Amazon Aurora RDS.
 - It can start, shut and scale capacity automatically, according to individual application's requirements.
-- This service allows you to run cloud-powered databases without the need to manage database capacity.
+- This service allows we to run cloud-powered databases without the need to manage database capacity.
 - Automated database instantiation and auto.
 - Scaling based on actual usage.
 - Good for infrequent, intermittent or unpredictable workloads.